Terrafugia TF-X

-The Terrafugia TF-X is an autonomous flying car under development by Boston-based Terrafugia.
+The Terrafugia TF-X is an autonomous flying car under development by the US company Terrafugia.
 The TF-X seats four passengers and uses an engine combined with two electric motors for propulsion.
 Unlike the previously proposed Transition, the TF-X is capable of vertical take-off and landing by extending its retractable wings attached with pusher propellers, while aerial thrust is provided by a ducted fan at the rear.
 It will be able to fit in a single car garage.